Post-Install Configuration

 Adding More Users and Applications

-After you create your first admin user, you can open Swagger UI and create new users and applications, and assign user access to application.
+After you create your first admin user, you can open Swagger UI, create new users and applications, and assign user access to applications.

 Creating an Integration User